 What if you’ve recently bought a life insurance policy, but then have second thoughts?
 Are you stuck with the policy?
-Can I cancel my life insurance and get my money back?
+Can you cancel and get your money back?

 We’ve all heard the term “buyer’s remorse,” right?
 It refers to the feeling you have when you purchase something that you later decide…for whatever reason…that you are no longer enamored with.
 Like that new beach towel you bought last week that looks like a giant strip of bacon.
 Typically, you can return an eyesore like this within a few weeks of purchase (providing you have the receipt, of course), no muss…no fuss.
 But can this “return policy” work with life insurance?